J-81/JDO_V-V/CHECKS.md

 ### FastQC

-F_0001
+ - F_0001
-Check if expected FastQC files exist based on samples
+   - Check if expected FastQC files exist based on samples
+    - zip and html file should exist for each sample

 ### Deseq2